OUR FAVORITE GEAR

 Traction Socks

-Sometimes my feet get chilly but slippery socks can be dangerous on a boat’s wood floors and decks.
+Sometimes my feet get chilly, but slippery socks can be dangerous on a boat’s wood floors and decks.
 These socks have little rubber nubs on the bottom.

 Waterproof Solar Flashlights